 We do not offer breeding rights on any of our pups.

-Our prices do vary with size (teacup, toy, or miniature), color, and hair/coat quality.
-We have the standard colors of Black, Salt &
+Our prices do vary with size (teacup, toy, or miniature), color & markings, hair/coat quality, conformation and stature.
+Our puppies

 includes (White Chocolate, Liver Tan, Solid Liver, Liver Parti, and Liver Pepper).
 Any color we produce can be a parti color.
 The

 supercoated are more than an average coated schnauzer, and we almost never get the coarse/terrier coats.
 Heavily ticked parti

-teacups 6 lbs or less (4-5 lbs) start at $2500, but can go higher based on color and hair/coat quality.
-Occasionally I will have a puppy
+teacups 6 lbs or less start at $2800, but can go higher based on color and hair/coat quality.
+Occasionally I will have a puppy that is in

-and small toys are more expensive because they are more difficult to raise, and do require a lot more time.
-Teacups are more rare,
+are more expensive because they are more difficult to raise, and do require a lot more time.
+Teacups are more rare, but we do

 We do work exclusively off of request lists, and while we don't consider a puppy "adopted" until we accept a deposit, we do have a

 list of people who are interested in our litters and waiting on us to determine size and pricing.
 If you are interested in a puppy from

 an upcoming litter, you will need to email me at ToySchnauzers@aol.com to get on our request list.
 I'll need to know the size